USAJOBS/ATP-Support/job-announcement-playbook/details/fair-and-transparent.md

 category: fair-and-transparent
 title: Fair and Transparent
 sidenav: fair-and-transparent
-lead: This section gathers a number of legal and regulatory guidelines, policies, and statements that applicants should be aware of as they apply.
+lead: This section includes many legal and regulatory guidelines, policies, and statements that applicants should know of as they apply.
-current-fields: ["Equal Employment Opportunity Policy", "Reasonable Accommodation Policy", "Legal and regulatory guidance"]
+current-fields: ["Legal and regulatory guidance"]
 ---

-This section will:

-*	Automatically appear in the following format:
+This section will automatically appear in the following format:

 <div class="usajobs-recruitment-joa-playbook-details__example-img">
 <amp-img src="{{ '/assets/images/job-announcement-playbook/fair-and-transparent-v6.6.png' | relative_url }}"